FERODO® SUMMER HOLIDAY CHECKLISTS FOR WORKSHOP PROFESSIONALS AND CONSUMER*, PERPARING VEHICLES FOR LONG JOURNEYS AHEAD.

 - Check the brake fluid level and condition; check for fluid leaks beneath vehicle

 - Test brakes while driving at low speed.

-- If you can raise the car, turn each wheel individually while someone pushes the brake pedal to test performance.
+- Raise the car, turn each wheel individually while someone pushes the brake pedal to test performance.

-- Inspect brake pads and discs, if near minimum thickness, replace them on both sides of the axle.
+- Inspect brake pads and discs on both the front and rear axle.
+If near minimum thickness, replace them on both sides of the axle.

-- Check if the hand brake works properly.
-It should maintain your car blocked on a slope of 22%.
+- Check that the hand brake works properly.
+It should maintain a car on a slope of 22%.

 - Visually check hoses for absence of big cracks and/or abnormal swelling.